History of the Massacre

 - History.com - Wounded Knee, opens a new window

 1973 Occupation and Protest

-On February 27, 1973, Oglala Lakota and members of the American Indian Movement (AIM) occupied the town of Wounded Knee in protest of what they viewed as the mishandling of Indian affairs.
-The protesters also wanted to renegotiate treaties that tribes had entered into with the U.S. government in the 19th and 20th centuries in an effort to secure equitable treatment of Native Americans.
+On February 27, 1973, Oglala Lakota and members of the American Indian Movement (AIM) occupied the town of Wounded Knee in protest of what they viewed as the mishandling of Native American affairs.
+The protesters also wanted to renegotiate treaties that natives had entered into with the U.S. government in the 19th and 20th centuries in an effort to secure equitable treatment of Native Americans.

 The siege lasted 71 days during which time the United States Marshals Service, FBI agents, and other law enforcement agencies regularly exchanged gunfire with the protesters.
 Two Native Americans were killed and a federal marshal was paralyzed during the conflict and hundreds more were arrested.
 The siege ended on May 8 when the leaders of AIM negotiated a settlement.
 This protest served to bring national attention to the problems of modern Native Americans.

 - American Indian Movement occupies Wounded Knee , opens a new window

 - Occupy Wounded Knee: A 71-Day Siege and a Forgotten Civil Rights Movement, opens a new window

 - The sounds of the 1973 Wounded Knee occupation, opens a new window